 Many tennis players in Charlotte have found tennis elbow relief through chiropractic, manual therapy, and corrective exercise here at TruMotion Therapy.Â Since each person is unique, an individual approach is taken with each patient.Â Listed below is our general approach at providing tennis elbow relief.

 - Put out the fire aka reduce pain.Â Â We do this with cold laser, acupuncture/dry needling, soft tissue work, kinesiology tape, and/or joint mobilizations.

 a.Â Strengthen the tendon.Â Tendon pain happens because the strength of the tendon cannot match the stress being put on it.
 This is why the “rest and wait” method does not work.

 b.Â Improve mechanics.Â This will be different for everyone.Â Areas that can affect the elbow are the hips, core, shoulder, neck, and wrist.
 Below is a video we use to help address shoulder mechanics.

 - Modify activity.Â Rarely do we have to tell someone to completely stop what they’re doing.Â There is a sweet spot between complete rest and going all-out where recovery can happen and you can continue doing what you love.Â We work together to find that sweet spot.

-If you live in or around the Charlotte area and are experiencing tennis elbow or elbow pain that doesn’t seem to get better, click the link below to work with our team and begin finding relief.
+If you live in or around the Charlotte area and are experiencing tennis elbow or elbow pain that doesn’t seem to get better, click here to work with our team and begin finding relief.